CharaChorder/docs/docs/CharaChorder Two.rst

 ~~~~~~~~~~~~~~~

 The CC2’s layout is configurable, which means that you can
-:doc:`remap<Glossary>` almost all keys.
-Though the CC English
+remap almost all keys.
+Though the :ref:`CC English layout<CC2 CCEnglish Layout>`
-layout has been optimized for writing in English by
+has been optimized for writing in English by
 :doc:`chentry<Glossary>` and :doc:`chording<Chords>`, some users may
-choose to :doc:`remap<Glossary>` their device’s layout to better
+choose to remap their device’s layout to better
 suit their personal needs.
 For a thorough explanation on how remapping
 works and how to remap your device, visit the :ref:`remapping section<Device Manager:Remapping>`